Mastodon ivory -w/sterling stars in bolsters & locking bar

 Mesquite & turquoise

-Cactus scales trimmed w/ elk tooth inlaid into black palm
+Cactus scales w/ elk tooth in black palm black palm

 Damascus Folder made with a 20,000 year old Dire Wolf fang inlaid into black palm wood.
 I used a diamond saw to slice the fang through its length so that both sides would be matched.